NuriNaz/Retail-Analytical-Project/README.md

 # Retail-Analytical-Project

-Retail analytics assignment — explanation and narrative
+Retail analytics  — explanation and narrative
 1) Data exploration and KPI analysis
 Key metrics calculated
  used SQL to compute the main KPIs, and surfaced them visually in Power BI.